-Preview a new book celebrating iconic muse & model Guinevere
+New photo book celebrates cult model Guinevere Van Seenus

-Photographer Drew Jarrett swaps fashion for nature in a book dedicated to the uncompromising beauty of the American icon
+Photographer Drew Jarrett swaps fashion for nature in a book dedicated to the uncompromising beauty of the American model icon

 - TextAshleigh Kane

-This Thursday sees the release of Drew Jarrett’s Guinevere – a photo book celebrating the iconic model of the same name, Guinevere Van Seenus.
-Designed by Dean Langley and published by IDEA Books, the latter says, “There are few models of the past twenty years more deserving of a single subject photo book.”
+This Wednesday sees the release of Drew Jarrett’s Guinevere – a photo book celebrating the iconic model of the same name, Guinevere Van Seenus.
+Designed by Dean Langley and published by IDEA, the latter says, “There are few models of the past twenty years more deserving of a single subject photo book.”

 The American fashion model and make-up artist began modelling as a teenager but quickly found fame after working with the legendary Mario Testino in 1995.
 A year later she landed her first cover with W.

 In her two-decade career, Guinevere has graced the catwalks of Prada, Chanel, Versace, to name a few, and been lensed by everyone from Patrick Demarchelier, Paolo Roversi, and Inez & Vinoodh, amongst many others.
-She's long been a fixture on the pages of Dazed as well as AnOther, and has also appeared on film – notably in Todd Cole's collaboration with Rodarte for the SS13 techno-thriller This Must Be the Only Fantasy.
+She's long been a fixture on the pages and covers of Dazed as well as AnOther, and has also appeared on film – notably in Todd Cole's collaboration with Rodarte for the SS13 techno-thriller This Must Be the Only Fantasy.

 On Jarrett’s pages, the 39-year-old model returns as we rarely see her – eschewing fashion and studio lights for sun and lakes in an uncompromising display of unwavering beauty.